ukri-bench/benchmark-pydgemm/README.md

 [NumPy User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/packages.html#installing-numpy-with-blas-variants)

-### Accelerated NumPy (optional)
+### NumPy Replacements (optional)

-The use of an accelerated NumPy package is optional.
+The use of an hardware-specific NumPy replacement package is optional.
 Selection and installation of a suitable package is highly architecture specific.
 This example is based on the use of CuPy on NERSC's Perlmutter system.